CemDoganay/Dresser_App/README.md

-# Dresser_App (Name Not Final)
+# Tucked

-This document will briefly describe the core functionalities of the Dresser App.
+This document will briefly describe the core functionalities of Tucked.

 This app allows you to dress yourself up virtually.
-What you need to do is ? easy steps:
+What you need to do is? easy steps:

  Step 1.
 Take a picture of yourself, or find a picture of yourself.